 I've seen some sites show an average salary for Uber Eats couriers in the mid $40k range.
-Using the word salary in an estimate immediately destroys the credibility of that site.
-There is no salary, as Uber Eats drivers are not employees.
+This isn't very credible as Uber Eats couriers are not employees.
+There is no salary.

-I can tell you that in some places it's very possible to profit $40,000 or more annually with a very reasonable full-time (or even less than full-time) schedule.
+However, from experience I can tell you that annual earnings of $40,000 or higher are very possible, often with a reasonable full-time (or possibly less than full time) schedule.

 Sam Lyon was a guy who made news when he went out and tried to see how much he could make working 12 hours a day for a month.
 That's a 72 hour work week, and he was on pace for more than $100,000 a year.
 That's some pretty good money, definitely the higher end of the pay scale.

-But the thing is, the vast majority of people who deliver for Uber Eats do this part time.
+However, the vast majority of people who deliver for the delivery platform do this part time.
 It's a side hustle to earn extra cash.
 Comparing it to a full-time job salary isn't helpful.